gabr0236/Wheel-of-Fortune/README.md

 ### Notes to the grader:
 1. The grader should run the app from the master branch.
 2. I have used a recyclerview for showing letters (Recommended to state this)
-3. Player wont be able to get the same random category and word in one play session, except if all categories and words have been play.
+3. A player won't be able to get the same random category and word in one play session, except if all categories and words have been play.
 4. edit_text_letter (text input field) only accepts a single character from the alphabet.
-The text input is not case sensitive.
+The text input is not case-sensitive.
 5. Updates in the recyclerview is only made to the specific updated LetterCard(s) to avoid unnecessary updates.
 6. The project contains 8 tests.
-7. When the recyclerview line is filled the recyclerview expands next item to a new line.
+7. When the recyclerview line is filled, the recyclerview expands the next item to a new line.
 This is accomplished using FlexBox API.

 ## Gameplay & Rules